gistairc/MUSIC4HA/README.md

 Fig2 : Example of the relationship between NIR and SWIR top-of-atmosphere reflectance.

 We classified the detection results into 6 categories (Fig.3.).
-Landsat-8 multiband images of these target areas were cropped into a 16 × 16 pixel from hot area detection point.
+Landsat-8 multiband images of these target areas were cropped into a 16 × 16 pixel from hot area detection point (Fig.3.
+Center of square).

 ![fig: class](https://github.com/gistairc/MUSIC4HA/blob/master/fig3.jpg "Hot area categories")
 Fig3 : Hot area categories.
 Center of squares are 16 x 16 pixel.
 MUSIC4HA dataset size is this.